-About the Connecticut Unfair Trade Practices Act (CUTPA)
+The Connecticut Unfair Trade Practices Act (CUTPA)

-Complaints Under CUTPA
+DCP’s Authority Under CUTPA

 CUTPA authorizes the Department of Consumer Protection to investigate complaints.
-In this regard, the Commissioner may issue subpoenas, administer oaths, and conduct hearings.
+The Commissioner may issue subpoenas, administer oaths, and conduct hearings.
 Further, the Commissioner and their representatives have the authority to:

 CUTPA Actions and Penalties

-Courts may issue restraining orders; award actual and punitive damages, costs, and reasonable attorneys fees; and impose civil penalties of up to $5,000 for willful violations and $25,000 for violation of a restraining order.
+Courts may issue restraining orders; award actual and punitive damages, costs, and reasonable attorneys’ fees; and impose civil penalties of up to $5,000 for willful violations and $25,000 for violation of a restraining order.

 While courts have discretionary authority to award punitive damages for violations of CUTPA, the act does not establish specific circumstances under which punitive damages are to be awarded.

 Someone who believes they have suffered a measurable loss of money or property because of a CUTPA violation may sue to recover actual damages.